russellkelly/BGPFlowspecPolicyManager/README.md

 A rudimentary telnet to localhost on port 5000 will connect to the Exabgp API

-Finally - you can ssh to the local container by running (not really required).
+You can ssh to the local container by running .

         ssh flowspec@localhost -p 2022      (password is flowspec)